 This office is held ex officio by the Secretary of the Central Chancery of the Orders of Knighthood, currently Lt Col Stephen Segrave.

-This office is held ex officio by the Chaplain of The Queen’s Chapel of the Savoy, currently The Revd Canon Thomas Woodhouse.
+This office is held ex officio by the Chaplain of The King’s Chapel of the Savoy, currently The Revd Canon Thomas Woodhouse.

 Each year the Chapel hosts the weddings and baptisms of members of the Order and their families, and the Order has its own collect:

 ‘Almighty and eternal God, Lord of earth and heaven, whose Son Jesus Christ taught us that in loving and serving others we love and serve thee whose service is perfect freedom: So bless the fellowship of the Royal Victorian Order, founded by our late Sovereign Lady Queen Victoria to be a mark and seal of devoted service to our Royal Family, that it may ever be a true reminder that we are called by service on earth to thy service on high, through Jesus Christ our Lord.
 Amen.’